20 Innovative Ways To Keep Food Fresh Longer

 As for cooked meat or fish, it is okay to refreeze it one time only.
 Just make sure the meat has cooled down first before putting it back in the freezer.
 If you’re not sure about this, then avoid refreezing it.

 To avoid wasting meat, separate the meat into different portions that you’ll use for various meals over the coming weeks.
-Freeze these portions so that you can defrost only the meat in which you’re going to eat.
+Freeze these portions so that you can defrost only the meat that you’re going to eat.

 Leftovers